zwChan/Clinical-Text-Mining/README.md

  occurs in the text.
  To put it simply, Clinical-Text-Mining includes steps:

- - For the texts, applay the general process mentioned above, then we obtain a vector of words for every text.
+ - For the list of tems, we do the same general process, also remove stop words, normalization and resort the order of ther words in the terms, to get the basic form of the term, then store the result in Mysql (or solr)
- - For the list of tems, we do the same general process, and then store the result in Mysql (or solr)
+ - For the texts, applay the general process mentioned above, then we obtain a vector of words for every text also the syntax information of the text.
- - We construct [N-gram](https://en.wikipedia.org/wiki/N-gram) from the vector, and then execute a query for the Ngram to check if is is found in the term list stored in Mysql (or solr).
+ - We construct [N-gram](https://en.wikipedia.org/wiki/N-gram) from the vector of the texts and also find its basic for as above description, and then match the Ngram to check if it is found in the term list stored in Mysql (or solr).
  - For a N-gram, it may match more than one term in the list.
 We will give a similarity score based on the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), and we also collecting other information about the term, such as the semantic type if it is a term in UMLS.